Violas de Arame -- wire string Folk "Guitars" from Portugal and the Azores Islands -- FOR SALE

 At present I have the following instruments for sale.

-10-string Viola de Braga (also called Viola Braguesa) For Sale-- in stock as of April 11, 2011
+10-string Viola de Braga (also called Viola Braguesa) SOLD as off November 5, 2012

-10-string Viola de Braga (also called Viola Braguesa). this instruemnt was made in nothern portugal
+10-string Viola de Braga (also called Viola Braguesa). this instrument was made in nothern portugal ----SOLD

 Price: $995 with custom hard shell case